Social inhibition: Depression

-Links between social inhibition and depression can be found in individuals who experienced social inhibited behaviors during childhood.
+Links between social inhibition and depression can be found in individuals who have experienced social inhibited behaviors during childhood.
 Researchers from the United Kingdom conducted a study in an attempt to explain possible links between social inhibition in infancy and later signs of depression.
-The researchers based their study on previous information from literature acknowledging that there are social and non-social forms of inhibition, and that social inhibition is significantly related to early social fears.
+The researchers based their study on previously found information from literature acknowledging that there are social and non-social forms of inhibition, and that social inhibition is significantly related to early social fears.
 The researchers hypothesized that social inhibition in childhood would be linked to higher levels of depression in later years.
 Participants completed a number of questionnaires about their experiences of social inhibition in childhood and their current levels of depression.
-Results showed a significant relationship between depression and recalled social fears, or, social inhibitions during childhood.
-Furthermore, the researchers related their findings to another study conducted by Muris et al., in 2001 which found that there is an association between social inhibition and depression in adolescents.
+Results showed a significant relationship between depression and recalled social fears or inhibitions during childhood.
+Furthermore, the researchers related their findings to another study conducted by Muris et al., in 2001, which found that there is an association between social inhibition and depression in adolescents.
 The study compared adolescents who were not inhibited to those who are, and found that "adolescents experiencing high levels of behavioral inhibition were more depressed than their counterparts who experienced intermediate or low levels of behavioral inhibition".

-Another study set out to examine the link between social inhibition and depression, with the basis for their study being that social inhibition (which they explain as a part of type D personality, or distressed personality) is related to emotional distress The researchers explain that a major factor related to social inhibition is the inhibited individual not expressing their emotions and feelings, a factor that the researchers cite in relation to the link between social inhibition and depression.
+Another study set out to examine the link between social inhibition and depression, with the basis for their study being that social inhibition (which they explain as a part of type D personality, or distressed personality) is related to emotional distress.
+The researchers explain that a major factor related to social inhibition is the inhibited individual not expressing their emotions and feelings, a factor that the researchers cite in relation to the link between social inhibition and depression.
 Overall, the results of the study show that social inhibition (as a factor of type D personality) predicts depression, regardless of the baseline depression level of the individual.
-Significantly, this study was conducted with young, healthy adults, as opposed to working with those in self-help groups or with individuals who have a preexisting medical or psychological condition.
+Significantly, this study was conducted with young, healthy adults, as opposed to working with those in self-help groups, or with individuals who have a preexisting medical or psychological condition.